rsc-dev/cve_db/README.md

 # CVE DB

 ## About
-CVE DB is a sqlite DB with CVEs and Python binding.
+CVE DB is a sqlite DB with CVEs and Python API.
 CVEs are scrapped from [CVE Details](https://www.cvedetails.com/).

 Latest DB is from 17.01.2017.